 Munich, Germany: Charles Hotel

-The instant I walked into the Charles Hotel, everything felt easy again after a long, hectic day of traveling to get there.
+The instant I walked into the Charles Hotel soon after my travels began in Munich, everything felt easy again after a long, hectic day of traveling to get there.
 That was because of the superb service that elevated this hotel from just another luxurious hotel to a stand-out luxury hotel.
 Other highlights included the excellent breakfast and outside dining patio, the hotel’s garden setting tucked away down a side street right within walking distance of busy and popular Marienplatz, and the tranquil spa pool accessible to guests.
 Read my full review here.